gjanders/auto_data_rebalance/README.md

 A log file is created in $SPLUNK_HOME/var/log/splunk/auto_data_rebalance.log

 You can also enable debug logging if you need to troubleshoot the input

+### SSL validation errors
+If you see an error such as:
+`Caused by SSLError(SSLCertVerificationError(1, '[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: self signed certificate in certificate chain (_ssl.c:1106)')))`

+or you see the response of:
+`SSL_Verify_Error`

+This simply means that the port 8089 is running an SSL certificate that is not trusted by the default certificate store in use by Splunk's python
+You can change `verify=True` to `verify=False` in the bin/auto_data_rebalance.py file and this will bypass SSL validation of your local Splunk instance on port 8089 (note that this comes with a minor security risk)

 ## Feedback?
 Feel free to open an issue on github or use the contact author on the [SplunkBase link](TBA) and I will try to get back to you when possible, thanks!